• Skip to primary navigation

 Instructions

-Pop popcorn.
-(I use an air popper and it takes just a few minutes.)
+2. Pop popcorn.
+(I use an air popper, and it takes just a few minutes.)
 It should yield around 10 cups.
 Pour the popcorn onto the baking sheet.
 Pick out any uppopped kernals of corn and discard.

-In a medium pan bring to a boil the brown sugar and buttery spread over medium heat.
+3. In a medium pan bring to a boil the brown sugar and dairy-free butter over medium heat.
 Stir constantly.
-Once it comes to a boil stop stirring and boil for 5 minutes.
+Once it comes to a boil, stop stirring and boil for 5 minutes.
 Watch to make sure it doesn’t boil over.

-Pour the caramel sauce over the popcorn and then stir it around until most all of it is covered.
-Bake for 15 minutes and then remove from oven and give it another good stir making sure all of the popcorn is covered with sauce.
+5. Pour the caramel sauce over the popcorn and then stir it around until almost all of it is covered.
+Bake for 15 minutes and then remove from the oven and give it another good stir making sure all of the popcorn is covered with the sauce.
 Bake for 15 more minutes.

-Place a large piece of parchment paper on the countertop and pour the baked caramel corn onto it.
-Spread it out with and let it cool.
+6. Place a large piece of parchment paper on the countertop and pour the baked caramel corn onto it.
+Spread it out and let it cool.

 Did you make this recipe?